 When looking for the right caregiver, it helps to lay out clear expectations in writing prior to the actual hire.
 You want to ensure that the caregiver fully understands what is expected and will be able to fulfill the daily, weekly or monthly requirements of the job.
 If light chores are not a part of the agreement, don’t be surprised when the laundry sits in a pile on the floor.
 However, if cooking, cleaning and transportation are in the contract, expect these tasks to be done.

-When an agency caregiver is financially and situationally fit for your needs, look no further than Assisting Hands Home Care, a licensed elder care service provider with an exceptional team.
+When an agency caregiver is financially and situationally fit for your needs, look no further than Assisting Hands Home Care, a licensed senior care service provider with an exceptional team.
 Compassionate caregivers are skilled and trained to provide outstanding care to their elderly clients in the surrounding community.
 Each caregiver is carefully screened, trained and bonded to ensure maximum peace of mind for clients.
 The Assisting Hands Home Care management team works with families to develop a formal care plan that meets the specific, individual needs of their clients.

 Examples of common tasks that the caregivers at Assisting Hands Home Care provide assistance with include transfer assistance to and from the bed or wheelchair, help with bathing, support with meals, including preparation, serving and cleanup, and light housekeeping.
 A significant responsibility that Assisting Hands Home Care caregivers engage in is providing much-needed social companionship.
 Caregivers learn about their clients’ interests and offer pleasant conversation, accompany them on walks or play card games to keep their minds alert.
 The Assisting Hands Home Care team is knowledgeable in all aspects of elder care and is committed to ensuring that the elder population in their care is given optimal attention and compassionate service.